nithu-only/nithu-only/README.md

-- 👋 Hi, I’m @nithu-only
+- 👋 Hi, I’m Nithinkumar M
-- 👀 I’m interested in ...something
+- 👀 I’m interested in ...Coding
-- 🌱 I’m currently learning ...nothing
+- 🌱 I’m currently learning ...Java Springboot
-- 💞️ I’m looking to collaborate on ...something
+- 💞️ I’m looking to collaborate on ...Java
 - 📫 How to reach me ...

 <!---